 Cincinnati Children’s is the most experienced facility in the nation in treating HLH.
 We have assembled a team of researchers and physicians who have studied the disease extensively.
 Families who have faced an HLH diagnosis and philanthropists with the passion to support our children with the disease have banded together with our team to create the HLH Center of Excellence.

 The center focuses on four core priorities:

-While HLH is rare, Cincinnati Children’s treats a large population of children with HLH.
 The clinical and research pioneers at Cincinnati Children’s are committed to changing the outcome for children with HLH.